nimitvijayvargee/NimitVijayvargee/README.md

-- Hi, I’m @NimitVijayvargee
 Python, HTML/CSS
-  MicroPython and CircuitPython for the RaspberryPi Pico
+MicroPython and CircuitPython for the RaspberryPi Pico Your local child prodigy

 <!---